 This time I decided to do things a little bit differently and made the Control a ContentControl that hosts a TextBlock and seen that this works much better.

 I decided to take a different approach and the Control was made by me.
 ContentControl in WPF is a base class that provides functionality to WPF Controls.
 I can change the text and re-layout from within the Measure override of the ContentControl.

-There’s plenty of room for improvement here.
-Specifically, I’m just shortening the text one character at a time.
-I’m pretty confident that could be improved.
-Also, I only have the equivalent of TextTrimming=”CharacterEllipses” and not TextTrimming=”WordEllipses” but that one should be pretty easy to add too.
+There’s a lot of room for improvement.
+I’m merely shortening the text one character at a time and confident that that could be improved.
+I only have the equivalent of TextTrimming=CharacterEllipses as opposed to TextTrimming=WordEllipses, but I think that I shouldn’t have trouble adding that as well.